nicholasohjj/tp/docs/UserGuide.md

 * `add_student n/Mary Jane p/12345678 e/maryjane@email.com a/Blk 47 Tampines Street 20, #17-35 s/Math Science`

+### Marking an assignment: `mark_assignment`

+Marks the assignment identified by the index number in the displayed assignment list.
+Marking an assignment will change its status to "completed" (e.g., displayed in green).

+Format: `mark_assignment INDEX as/ASSIGNMENT_NAME​`
+- `INDEX` must be a positive integer corresponding to the assignment in the displayed list.
+- `ASSIGNMENT_NAME` is the name of the assignment to mark.

+**Example:**

+- `mark_assignment 1 as/Assignment 1` marks the first assignment in the list as completed.

+---

+### Unmarking an Assignment: `unmark_assignment`

+Unmarks the assignment identified by the index number in the displayed assignment list.
+Unmarking an assignment will change its status to "incomplete" (e.g., displayed in red).

+**Format:**

+`unmark_assignment INDEX as/ASSIGNMENT_NAME`

+- `INDEX` must be a positive integer corresponding to the assignment in the displayed list.
+- `ASSIGNMENT_NAME` is the name of the assignment to unmark.

+**Example:**

+- `unmark_assignment 1 as/Assignment 1` unmarks the first assignment in the list, setting it to incomplete.
 ### Listing all students : `list_students`

 Shows a list of all students in the student list.